center-for-threat-informed-defense/sightings_ecosystem/README.md

 # Sightings Ecosystem

 This project is intended to give cyber defenders unprecedented visibility into what adversaries are actually doing in the wild.
 With your help, we are tracking MITRE ATT&CK® techniques observed in the wild to give defenders real data on technique prevalence and technique co-occurrence.
 With this data, we can analyze trends in evolving adversary behaviors, and ultimately provide a data-driven resource to support prioritizing defensive operations.
-This project will ingest ATT&CK technique sightings and process them to produce useful datasets and reporting.
+This project ingests ATT&CK technique sightings and process them to produce useful datasets and reporting.

 You can be a part of the success of this project by contributing your Sightings data and help advance the state of cybersecurity at large.
 To join us, please email CTID@MITRE-Engenuity.org.